juliamauri/My_Zork---PROG2/README.md

 ## Commands

-* - look: for printing description room and possible exits.
+* - look: for printing description room, possible exits and items.
 * - look + direction: for printing description of possible exits content.
 * - go + direction: for moving at rooms.
 * - enter + portal: for passing the portal.
 * - open/close + door/gate: for opening or closing doors/gates when you tryied to pass.
 * - open/close + direction + door/gate: for opening or closing doors/gates directly with direction.
+* - pick/drop + item: for picking and dropping items on the room.
+* - inventory/inv/i: s for looking at the list of items player is carrying.
+You have 3 spaces of limit.
+* - equip/unequip + item: for equiping any item at player.
+* - put/get + item + into/from + item: put items inside other items.;
+* - stats: for seeing your stats, the objects can afect the stats.
 * - quit: to exit the game.
 * - help: for ptinting the help commands.